Crawford Martin: Mayor and state senator

-After the war, Martin was elected Mayor of Hillsboro.
+After the war, Martin was elected Mayor of Hillsboro in 1947 until 1948.
 In 1948, he was elected as a Democrat to the Texas Senate representing district 12, which his father had previously represented.
 The 12th district comprised all of the counties of Ellis, Hill, Hood, Johnson, Somervell in North Central Texas.
 During his fourteen-year career in the Senate he served on a number of committees, including Finance.
 He sponsored legislation in insurance reform and securities regulation, and he was elected president pro tem of the Senate in 1955.
 In addition, in 1957 he sponsored the state's first law requiring the registration of lobbyists.

 Martin served in the Senate from 1949 to 1963, when he ran for Lieutenant Governor of Texas.
 In that race, he was defeated by Preston Smith in the Democratic primary.
 The next year, however, Governor John Connally appointed Martin as Secretary of State.
 Martin served as Secretary of State until 1966 when he ran for and was elected Attorney General of Texas.